jostylr/literate-programming/lp.md

 Maybe a single colon will be direct descendant while two colons indicate general descendant.

+## Another start in this

+So this is another attempt at flushing out the new way.
+So fundamentally, the return object should be able to compile more bits of text.

+`.append` could add text to the current document and recompile `.add` could add a new structure to compile with some way of referencing the rest.
+`.run` can run the compile structure.
+`.compiled` could list the compiled blocks
+`.gcd` is the event-when object and one add listeners, etc., to it.

+Events.
+"text received" -> "parse text"

+as each block is parsed, attach once an emit function that emits "block parsed:path" with data of the block object
+The path is the path of the block in the document starting with the root: root#/heading/subheading..../# where the last numbering only occurs if there are multiple paths that are the same --- avoid that.

+This should be exceuted on "document parsed:#" the root is the root of all the paths from this document. it is just the order number of the document being attached to the document.

+Reacting to "block parsed" should be the "compile block" action.
+This will take in the block data and try to compile it.
+When done, it emits "block compiled:p path".
+If it needs to wait for a block q, it creates a .when that will track "block compiled:q path" where the q path is expanded into an absolute reference based on the path syntax; it should be first checked if the q path is already compiled (if so, just use it).
+It does this for all blocks that it needs to wait for.
+The .when emits a "needed blocks compiled:path" which is then repsponded to by doing the subsitution.
+If there are commands, then we queue up the commands on another .when that will emit "commnds done:path" The commands are executed by emitting "command:namecommand:path:p#" with the data of the block.
+Note that the number part is used to distinguish multiple paths.
+This is needed for the listener? .when would track faithfully anyway.
+Each successive command will listen for a "command done:name:path:p#"

+Note that the data in the .when should be all we need to make the substitutions at the end of the commands.
+Need to see how to link the replacement place with the vlaue.

+Can do something similar with the eval stuff.
+Probably same .when as the commands.

+Maybe simplify further and think of the compiling of the blocks as just a command.
+Want to support blocks in command arguments...

+As each block is parsed, "block compiled:path" is added to a .when that will fire "doc compiled:#".

+doc.blocks is a function that will parse the path language to grab any desired blocks.

+## Simple example

+This will be a simple use case example

+    var litpro = require("../index.js");

+    var doc = litpro();

+    doc.gcd.on("doc compiled", function (data, evObj) {
+        console.log(doc.blocks("another block"));
+    });

+    doc.add("# example \n some stuff \n\n    code\n\n"+
+        '## another block\n\n more stuff\n\n    _"example"');

 ## Basic structure

 Our export is a doc "constructor".
 It is in quotes since it is not actually a constructor in the sense of `new`, but what it does is to create a compiled document with all the blocks compiled and sewn together.

 Its arguments are the text to compile, options in constructing the compilation functions, and a callback to ring back when all done.
 This is all asynchronous which implies that the return value is useless.
 The callback should expect the doc as the second argument; the first is, by node convention, any error object that is generated.

 The options argument is an object.
 Its `merge` key object will be merged with a "prototyped" object that is attached to the doc object.
 The options object will get passed on in prototype form for any other documents that are being compiled.
 It may have other features; see [options](#options).

 We also will require the following modules: marked, fs, event-when.
 The object gcd is the event dispatcher.

     var marked = require('marked');
     var fs = require('fs');